- Monitor the ProCard web site for any changes to the program's policies and procedures.

 - Do not make a photocopy of the front or back of your card.

-- Complete the Transaction Summary Log monthly.
+- Complete the Transaction Summary Log (TSL) monthly.
 This process is mandatory.

 - Ensure the Employee Usage Agreement is signed by any employee, other than the cardholder, who uses a ProCard.

 - Complete the Sign In/Out Log if the card is given to someone else for a purchase.
-The cardholder/responsible party is responsible for recording the name, date taken, date returned, purpose of the transaction, and a signature from the faculty/staff member utilizing the card.
+The cardholder/responsible party is responsible for recording the name, date taken, date returned, purpose of the transaction, vendor (if known) and a signature from the faculty/staff member utilizing the card.

 - Retain original, itemized receipts, transaction log sheets, and PNC Bank statements for a period of 3 years.
 (Refer to the Controller's Office Retention of Records Policy for the archival period associated with grants and contracts.)

 - Verify all transactions on the PNC monthly statement.
-Disputed charges must be reported to the ProCard Office and PNC immediately.
+Any charges that need to be disputed must be reported to the ProCard Office and PNC within 60 days of the transaction date.

 - Complete the ProCard Receipt Form when no receipt is available.